Narrogin: Narrogin today

 Narrogin's previous role as a major railway junction has acted as an attractor for agricultural service industries as well as government departments and agencies.
 The town has accumulated significant public infrastructure – mainly in the health and education areas.
 This infrastructure serves as the base for the modern regional centre that Narrogin has become today.

 The Old Court House Museum is a major attraction for tourists.
 The building was designed by the architect George Temple-Poole and constructed in 1894.
 The building served as a Government school until 1905, when it became the local courthouse.
 A local branch of the Agricultural Bank was housed in the building between 1924 and 1945, but in 1970 it was converted again into the local courthouse.
 Since 1976, the building has been used as a museum, exhibiting displays of regional memorabilia.

 The surrounding areas produce wheat and other cereal crops.
-The town is a receival site for Cooperative Bulk Handling.
+The town is a receival site for the CBH Group.